Fix MacBook Trackpad Not Working after Sequoia Update

 Solution #12: Reinstall MacOS

-Reinstalling MacOS is a helpful solution to fix issues related to software or Internal bugs.
+Reinstalling MacOS is a helpful solution for fixing software or Internal bugs.
 Install a New copy of MacOS on your Mac without Touch Data saved on your Mac.
-Although, back up Mac Data first and Start the Reinstall process on Mac in Recovery mode [M1 Mac or Intel Mac].
+However, back up Mac Data first and Start the Reinstall process on your Mac in Recovery mode [M1 Mac or Intel Mac].

 There is a different way to Reinstall MacOS ON Mac on M1 Mac/MacBook or Intel Mac/MacBook.